Demetrick Pennie, M.A.

 Executive Director of Marketing

 Greymi Rosa currently holds the position of 2nd Vice President/Executive Director of Marketing for the Texas Fallen Officers Association.
-Greymi has worked in Law Enforcement in North Texas for the past 6 years, and currently, he is a Reserve Deputy with the Collin County Sheriff’s Office.
+Greymi has worked in Law Enforcement in North Texas for the past 6 years, and currently, he is a Sheriff Deputy with the Collin County Sheriff’s Office.
 Additionally, Greymi has held multiple leadership roles with Fortune 500 retail organizations across the country.
 Greymi grew up in New York City and South Florida before moving to the North Texas area in 2009.
-Mr. Rosa is currently holds an executive position with VisionWorks.
+Mr. Rosa has worked for various Fortune 500 companies in executive leadership roles.
 In his spare time, Greymi enjoys spending time with family, attending his children’s sporting events and traveling.
 Proficient in read, writing and speaking Spanish.